Take control of your digital well-being

 Social media algorithms play a significant role in shaping our online experience.
 They curate content tailored to our preferences, inadvertently creating echo chambers that reinforce our existing beliefs, perspectives, and interests.
 While this might seem convenient, it limits exposure to diverse viewpoints and fosters an environment devoid of critical thinking.
 Consequently, this echo chamber effect contributes to a sense of fatigue, as the constant validation of our beliefs becomes monotonous and unstimulating.

 Social media addiction shares parallels with substance addiction, as both involve an inability to control or manage urges.
-The dopamine hits we experience from the instant gratification provided by use of social media fuel our addiction, even when we are aware of the negative impacts.
+The dopamine hits we experience from the instant gratification provided by use of social media fuel our addiction.
 Just like substance abuse, social media addiction can lead to self-esteem issues, anxiety, exhaustion, and worsen pre-existing mental health conditions.
 Recognising these symptoms and addressing them is crucial for recovery.

 The need for a digital detox